opentechinstitute/commotion-bigboard-gatherer/README.md

 Big Board Server
 ----------------

-The big board server is currently just a clone of [the FreiFunk D3 map](https://github.com/tcatm/ffmap-d3), the gatherer simply supplies the nodes.json file that the map needs to display the nodes.
+[The big board server](https://github.com/opentechinstitute/ffmap-d3) is currently a modified clone of [the FreiFunk D3 map](https://github.com/tcatm/ffmap-d3), the listener and the gatherer supply the nodes.json file that the map needs to display the nodes.

 Until remote connections are handled, the bigboard_nodes_json_path variable will be used to write the nodes.json file somewhere locally.